quteron/algorithmify/algorithms/sorting/README.md

 That is why an efficient [sorting algorithm][sorting-algorithm] is a very important thing.
 I have doubts that you would agree to wait 5 minutes to sort products by price or cinema tickets by play time.
 But this is only one side.
 The other side is that from computer science an efficient [sorting algorithm][sorting-algorithm] is very important for optimizing the use of other algorithms that would not be so efficient or even developed without [sorting].

 ### Classification
-As you have already guessed there are lots of [sorting algorithms][sorting-algorithm] and to prevent being lost in such complicated *"sorting"* world, let's define major attrinutes that can be applied to any [sorting algorithm][sorting-algorithm] .
+As you have already guessed there are lots of [sorting algorithms][sorting-algorithm] and to prevent being lost in such complicated *"sorting"* world, let's define major attributes that can be applied to any [sorting algorithm][sorting-algorithm] .
 This will also help us compare algorithms between each other later.

 #### Stable and Not Stable
 Each [sorting algorithm][sorting-algorithm] can be either *stable* or *not stable* but not both at once.